-Matsirga Waterfalls in Kaduna State, Nigeria.
+Matsirga Waterfalls is found in Kaduna State, Nigeria.
 The water of this magnificent fall have their source from springs on the Kagoro hills cascading from four different natural funnels off the sheer rock cliff from about 25 metres to form a large pool at the bottom.

 Situated in Madakiya close to Kafanchan, about 227 kilometres south of Kaduna, the water at Matsirga Waterfalls drops 30 meters into a gorge that has been supported by beautiful rocks.
-The cool breeze around the area has something to offer for tourists.

 At the point of impact with the river, the cascading showers of the fall create a rainbow-like mist which appears and disappears mysteriously.